 When we are eliminating element a{ki} in k-th row by adding scaled i-th row to k-th row the scaling factor is determined by $-a{ki}/a{ii}$.
 When the absolute value of this factor is large the added entries of scaled i-th row "drown" the much smaller entries of k-th row in numerical noise.
-We can avoid this problem if we keep the absolute value a{ki}/a{ii} as low as possible by making sure the absolute value of a{ii} is as large as possible.
+We can avoid this problem if we keep the absolute value of a{ki}/a{ii} as low as possible by making sure the absolute value of a{ii} is as large as possible.

-This is possible if we introduce row swapping.
+This can be achieved if we introduce row swapping.
 Swapping two rows is equivalent to swapping two equations.
 Clearly the final result is not affected.
-If we swap the i-th row with the one that has the largest absolute entry in the i-th column between a{ii} and a{ni} we make sure the scaling factor will be minimized.
-The entry that replaces a{ii} is also referred to as the pivot.
+If we swap the i-th row with the one that has the largest absolute entry in the i-th column between elements a{ii} and a{ni} .
+By swapping rows we can minimize the absolute value of the scaling factor $-a{ki}/a{ii}$.
+The entry that replaces a{ii} after we swap rows is also referred to as the pivot.
 The aforementioned procedure is called partial pivoting.

 Let us apply Gaussian elimination with partial pivoting to see if we do any better.
 Again we are going to round obtained matrix entries to 3 significant digits.
-The pivot below and including a{11} is found in the third row.
+The pivot below and including a11 is found in the third row.
 Therefore we swap the first and the third row and start Gaussian elimination on the following extended matrix